-Some may be asking why early colour?
-Well why not.
+Some of you may be asking why early colour, well its been with us almost half a century, 50 years since colour transmissions and colour TV’s were launched in the UK.
 There are a multitude of sites that have been around in the UK for a long time covering British monochrome 405 TV’s, that area is more than adequately catered for.
 What is severely lacking though are sites promoting early British Colour TV, this is the area I intend to bring you to address that imbalance.

 What Can you Expect?

-The TV’s are in the process of being repaired to working order, I hasten to add I prefer to repair rather than rip out all the old components.
-I replace only where necessary, they are no blanket changes.
-I have BRC/Thorn 2000,3000,3500.8500,9000 etc all happily running with many “callins” caps, therefore they are maintained on a fix-on-fail basis.
-You can follow the ups and downs as they are brought back to life in the workshop.
+The TV’s are in the process of being repaired to working order, I hasten to add I prefer to repair rather than restore or rip out all the old components which are still working perfectly well.
+I replace only where necessary, there are no blanket changes.
+I have BRC/Thorn 2000,3000,3500.8500,9000 etc all happily running with minimal repairs.
+They are maintained on a fix-on-fail basis and you can follow the ups and downs as they are brought back to life in the workshop.

 Also for all you 405 B&W TV people there is a B&W category where members can post articles about those sets, so hopefully something for everyone.

 So step on in, leave the modern world behind, travel back in time and enjoy Radios-TV “The Home Of Early Colour Television”.